kube-core/kube-core/README.md

 <!-- DOCUMENTATION -->
 ## Documentation
->:warning: The old docs are irrelevant and have been removed.
-Documentation is being rewritten completely.
+>:warning: The documentation is being rewritten completely and will be available soon.